cortes-ciriano-lab/ReConPlot/README.md

 ReConPlot needs a ggplot version >=3.4.0.

 # How to use and examples
-Please see the detailed tutorial and documentation of the package for examples and best practices for using ReConPlot to generate publication-quality figures.
+Please take a look at the detailed tutorial and documentation of the package for examples and best practices for using ReConPlot to generate publication-quality figures.

 ## Quick start
-First load the package
+First, load the package
 ```
 library(ggplot2)
 library(ReConPlot)
 ```
-You will need three dataframes:
+You will need three data frames:
 1. SV data (with columns chr1, pos1, chr2, pos2 and strands (+- notation)
 2. CN data (with columns chr, start, end, copyNumber and minorAlleleCopyNumber)
 3. Chromosome selection with genomic region(s) to plot (with columns chr, start, end)